areesha900/DecodeLabs_Project1/README.md

 ## 🚀 How to Run

-### Google Colab
 1. Open [Google Colab](https://colab.research.google.com)
-2. Create a new notebook
-3. Paste the contents of `chatbot.ipynub` into a cell
+2. Upload the contents of `chatbot.ipynub`
-4. Press `Shift + Enter`
+3. Press `Shift + Enter`
-5. Type in the input box that appears below the cell
+4. Type in the input box that appears below the cell

 ---